Blablabla3012/RedBulb-Inversion/README.md

 # kinda bugs
-mc_post_npc_init with optional arg also gets called when delirium morphs -> delirium in an demonic Angel room will change his sprite if item gets spawned in demonic Angel/angelic Devil, and player exits game and reenters run these items will also acitvate room effects (broken hearts, block angel)
+mc_post_npc_init with optional arg also gets called when delirium morphs -> delirium in an demonic Angel room will change his sprite spawn item in devil/angel room; leave + reenter run inside devil/angel room or quit game and reenter run; all items in devil/angel room will have the negative effects

 # Basement Renovator:
 Nulls -> Blue Gaper \